tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/RangerInstalling(sourceCode-v2.4).md

 # This user has been created automaticcly by ranger setup
 ```

-7- Start `ranger`
+8- Start `ranger`
 ```bash
 ranger-admin start
 ```

-8- Access `Ranger` web interface: Now you can visit `localhost:6080`, this will open up the ranger admin web interface
+9- Access `Ranger` web interface: Now you can visit `localhost:6080`, this will open up the ranger admin web interface

-## Install and Configue LDAP server
+## Guide to Setup and Configue a `LDAP` server

 1- Download `OpenLDAP` package
 ```bash